Fairy Tales 🧚 Alberta

 Beatrice was in fact struggling to free herself, yet the ropes were so tight that you couldn’t even see her wrist move.

 The first thing she did when she got out of the house was visit the town lawyer, Bartleby.
 The visit was a disaster, however: Bartleby told her of the hopelessness of all such legal suits.
-He described to her how they all ended up in Edmontonium, in a government archive presided over by a clerk named Edgar, who had a pet raven.
-Edgar had taught the bird to say, “dead souls, dead souls,” over and over till Bartleby concluded that it would be easier to put up with the darkest slavery than seek any form of justice in this world.
-It was better to escape, or (if you had an ankle bracelet that jolted you on the outskirts of Turner Valley), dream of a better place.
-The one concrete alternative Bartleby gave was based on the advice of a Frenchman named Francois-Marie Arouet: find a garden on the outskirts of your asylum and plant tulips.
+The paperwork always ended up in Edmontonium, in a government archive presided over by a clerk named Edgar, who had a pet raven.
+Edgar had taught the bird to say, “dead souls, dead souls,” over and over till Beatrice concluded that it would be easier to put up with the darkest slavery than seek any form of justice in this world.
+It was better to escape, or take the advice of Voltaire’s dervish: find a garden on the outskirts of town and plant tulips.

 Having exhausted her legal options, Beatrice tried to bury herself in the fantasies of her youth.
 Yet in what fairy tale could she find the spell that would make her life return to what it was?
 How could she retrace her steps to that first Immaculate Conception, that first golden apple of her innocence?
 It seemed impossible to bring back those moments when clouds danced across a ballroom sky of blue.
 Ever since her Granny died, the ballroom was looking more and more like a Hell’s Angels bar.